OjeWilliams/Analyzing-Millions-of-NYC-Parking-Violations/README.md

 - [x] Build Docker Image

   In order to build a docker image we first need to ensure that we have created a Dockerfile.
 A docker file is a text document that contains all the command line arguments needed to assemble the image.
 We can also create a requirements.txt file that conatins all the python packages required to run the project.
-For this project the following Dockerfile was used
+For this project the following Dockerfile was used <br />

   ![](https://github.com/OjeWilliams/Analyzing-Millions-of-NYC-Parking-Violations/blob/main/assets/2021-03-26-16-12-07.png)

    To build a docker image named bigdata1:1.0 we run the following command in the terminal: